infinitechris/PineBookProArchSetup/README.md

  - Shutdown

        shutdown -h now

-This will give you a 100% usable MicroSD running pinebook firmware, or skip to [here](https://github.com/infinitechris/PineBookProArchSetup/tree/main#writing-os-to-emmc) as the next steps will all be repeated on the Arch install on the EMMC.

 ## Installing Pinebook Firmware on MicroSD
 Power back up your system to verify that everything updated correctly, hitting `ESC` when the prompt on the bottom of your screen appears, and selecting the MicroSD to boot from.